SudhagarS/sudhagars.github.io/_posts/2016-07-22-rbenv-internals.markdown

     `RBENV_VERSION=2.2.3`

-2. It then finds the command which is the first argument to exec script.
+2. It then finds the command which is the first argument to `exec`.

     `RBENV_COMMAND=rails`

-3. It then runs `rbenv which cmd` to find the path of the right executable by using the above found values.
+3. It then runs `rbenv which cmd` to find the path of the right executable. `rbenv which cmd` finds the right path by using the values of `RBENV_VERSION` and `RBENV_COMMAND`.

         -> rbenv which rails
         /Users/shot/.rbenv/versions/2.2.3/bin/rails